 PyQt5 object initializing a TCP socket client.
 Can be used by any module but is a builtin functionality of all actuators and detectors of PyMoDAQ params_state ((dict) state of the Parameter settings of the module instantiating this client and wishing to) - export its settings to the server.
-Obtained from param.saveState() where param is an instance of Parameter object, see pyqtgraph.parametertree::Parameter
+Obtained from param.saveState() where param is an instance of Parameter object, see pyqtgraph.parametertree::Parameter get_data(message) param message post_init([extra_commands]) To implement in a real object implementation queue_command([command]) when this TCPClient object is within a thread, the corresponding module communicate with it with sig- nal and slots from module to client: module_signal to queue_command slot from client to module: self.cmd_signal to a module slot ready_to_read() Do stuff (like read data) when messages arrive through the socket ready_to_write() Send stuff into the socket ready_with_error() Error in the socket communication

 The module should init TCPClient, move it in a thread and communicate with it using a custom signal connected to TCPClient.queue_command slot.
-The module should also connect TCPClient.cmd_signal to one of its methods inorder to get info/data back from the client
+The module should also connect TCPClient.cmd_signal to one of its methods inorder to get info/data back from the client get_data(message: str)

-The client itself communicate with a TCP server, it is best to use a server object subclassing the TCPServer class defined within this python module
+The client itself communicate with a TCP server, it is best to use a server object subclassing the TCPServer class defined within this python module post_init(extra_commands=[])